alexflint/alexflint.io/content/_index.md

 +++
-title = "Jenny Jones"
+title = "Alex Flint"
-tagline = "Designer.
-Stylist.
-Nomad."
+tagline = "Roboticist.
+Adviser.
+Paraglider."
 +++

-Donec at libero id lectus porta dapibus eu in nibh.
-Cras id mauris sapien!
+You found me.
+I live in California.
+I hope the links collected on this page will lead to us one day meeting each other.